 Does the Philips Air Purifier Help Hay Fever Sufferers?

 In auto mode, we found the Philips air purifier quiet enough that we haven’t needed to use the sleep mode.
 It’s almost inaudible, and we turn the light off so it doesn’t disturb Flea.

 After just one night, we noticed the difference.
 Flea woke up for the first time in a week with a clear nose and eyes.
 Honestly, this is nothing short of a miracle at this time of year.

 Because we both suffer and the air purifier isn’t cheap, we use it during the day in my room, then move it into Flea’s room overnight, and it seems to be working well.

-Some small notes – you should use this air purifier in an area with the doors and windows closed for the best results.
-It will purify air in quite a large area – up to 76m squared, which is a good deal bigger than most of our rooms!
+There are some small things to note.
+Like, use the air purifier in an area with the doors and windows closed for the best results.
+It will purify air in quite a large area (76 square metres), which is a good deal bigger than most of our rooms!